-In 1958, Dr. Pier founded Faith Bible College International began as Faith School of Theology in Old Orchard, Maine.
-Founder and first President, Dr. Pier, served for 44 years.
+In 1958, Dr. Pier founded Faith Bible College International, which began as Faith School of Theology in Old Orchard, Maine.

-In 1967, the institute was moved to a larger campus in Brooklin, Maine; but in 1975, the Brooklin facilities were filled to capacity, and the need for a larger campus was evident.
-In 1975, Faith School of Theology directors acquired Higgins Classical Institute in Charleston, Maine, providing a campus worth millions for only a fraction of the cost.
-In 2003, after Dr. Jeffrey A. Bell had served in multiple roles for over 25 years, Dr. Pier passed the torch of leadership to Dr. Bell.
+In 1967, the institute was moved to a larger campus in Brooklin, Maine.

+In 1975, the Brooklin facilities outgrew its capacity.

+In 1975, the trustees of Faith School of Theology acquired Higgins Classical Institute in Charleston, Maine, providing a campus worth millions for only a fraction of the cost.

+In 1985, the Elva Valerius Chapel was constructed.

+In 2003, after serving nearly 45 years as president, Dr. Pier passed the torch of leadership to Dr. Bell, who had served for over 25 years in multiple roles across the institution.

+In 2010, the college received its first million-dollar donation.

+In 2014, the three-year curriculum was expanded to include both associate and bachelor's degrees.

 In 2015, Dr. Bell and the Board of Trustees appointed Rev. Matthew M. Ward as the next president, and Dr. Bell would continue to serve as Chancellor and Dean of Academics.

-In 2016, the Board of Trustees changed the institution's name to Faith Bible College International.
+In 2016, the Board of Trustees changed the institution's name to Faith Bible College International (FBCI).